contiki-ng/contiki-ng/doc/tutorials/Running-Contiki-NG-in-Cooja.md

 First, make sure you have Cooja installed (see [doc:toolchain-installation]).
 Make sure the right Java virtual machine is installed, and the Cooja submodule downloaded (`git submodule update --init --recursive`).

-Go to the Cooja directory, build and start it with `ant`.
+Go to the Cooja directory, build and start it with `Gradle`.

 ```
 $ cd tools/cooja